-The Downside of Goal Setting
+The Downside of Goal Setting: What You Need to Know

-Posted by BOLDLY
+Posted by Alexandra Lamb

 What is goal setting?
 Goal setting is perceived as a necessary step for coaching.
 It’s a time-tested place where coaching begins, building on the concept that ‘what gets measured gets done’ - as we want to ensure coaching is outcome-focused and continues to get funded by businesses, we need to continue to use goal setting as a best practice in coaching.
 However, we need to sufficiently review cases where goal setting leads to downsides in learning.
 While the intention is to support motivation and performance, goal setting can sometimes be alienating and, in fact, cause a reverse in performance.